-Our Nashville visitation lawyer can help you as a biological parent to request visitation rights for your child after you are involved in divorce, parentage, or custody proceedings with the child’s other parent.
-The court will use a number of criteria to determine your visitation rights, so our parenting time attorney will try to make as strong a case for you as possible by demonstrating:
+Our Nashville visitation lawyer can help you file or defend a visitation proceeding.
+The court will consider a number of criteria to determine your visitation rights, so our parenting time attorney will try to make as strong a case for you as possible by demonstrating:

 - The strong emotional ties between you and the child;

 - Your interest and positive attitude toward your child;

 - How it would be beneficial to the child to continue maintaining a relationship with you;

 - Your track record of caring for your child;